TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`_assets/`
 ----------------

-This directory includes symlinks to resources of extensions, as consequence of this and further structure changes the folder :file:`typo3conf/ext/` is not created or used anymore.
+This directory includes symlinks to public resources of extensions, as consequence of this and further structure changes the foldesr :file:`typo3conf/ext/` and :file:`typo3/sysext/` are not created or used anymore.
-So all files like CSS, JavaScript, Icons, Fonts, Images, etc. of extensions are not linked anymore directly to the extension folders but to the directory :file:`_assets/`.
+So all files like CSS, JavaScript, icons, fonts, images, etc. of extensions are not linked anymore directly to the extension folders but to the directory :file:`_assets/`.

 ..  note::
     In TYPO3 v12 using the `typo3/cms-composer-installers` in version
     5 is mandatory.
-Therefore the publicly available files provided by extensions are now always stored in this directory.
+Therefore the publicly available files provided by extensions are now always referenced via this directory.

 .. _directory-public-fileadmin: